papoutsoglouv/my_website/content/blogs/auto.md

 ## Early life

 My name is Vasileios and I am 22 years old.
 I was born in Athens, Greece but spent the largest part of my childhood in a beautiful little city called Volos.
-For the 99% of you who have never heard of Volos, please see a city photo taken from mountain Pelion above.
+For the 99% of you who have never heard of Volos, please see a city photo above taken from mountain Pelion.

 ## My education